kevinpinscoe/how-I-make-books/README.md

 chapters I will be creating or in what order they will be in.
 I can change this easily by either using Linux symlinks or moving content around the folders.

 Content folders are named by their purpose (intro, toc, index, chapter, etc.) in alpha-numeric order rather than with a title or content for purposes of sort ordering.
+The chapter title will go into the Markdown.

 /home/directory/mybooks/book-name (book name is likely a working title)